MicrosoftDocs/visualstudio-docs/docs/extensibility/walkthrough-publishing-a-visual-studio-extension.md

 1. In Visual Studio, on the **Tools** menu, click **Extension and Updates...**.

 2. Select TestPublish and then click **Uninstall**.
+The extension will then be scheduled for uninstall.

-3. To complete the uninstallation, restart Visual Studio.
+3. To complete the uninstallation, close all instances of Visual Studio.